 Spam submissions are stored but notifications are not sent.

-These two fields catch 95% of spam with zero user friction.
+These two fields catch the vast majority of spam with zero user friction.

 CAPTCHA adds friction.
 Start without it and add only if you see spam.